Hacker0x01/docs.hackerone.com/docs/programs/message-hackers.md

 path: "/programs/message-hackers"
 ---

-It's important to have good communication with hackers as it enables them to know what's going on with your program, which sets clear expectations with them.
-In order to better communicate with hackers, you can use the Message Hackers feature.
+It's important to have good communication with hackers as it enables them to know what's going on with your program.
+In order to communicate any changes or announcements with your hackers, you can use the Message Hackers feature.

 To use the Message Hackers feature:
 1. Go to your program's **Settings > Hacker Management > Message Hackers**.